 Reachout Women’s Center:

-Must be at least 7 weeks pregnant.
+Your period should be at least 2 weeks late.

 Must have a valid government issued photo ID.

 Minors: Must have (2) of the following: birth certificate, school ID and/or passport.

 Please drink plenty of water before your appointment.

 Plan on arriving 20 minutes early to complete paperwork.